Roman du terroir: Values

 The novels idealized a bond with the homestead and farm life.
-The healthier "natural" life of the farm was contrasted with the "decadence" of the city.
+The healthier "natural" life of the farm was contrasted with the decadence of the city.
 Above all, this type of novel revolved around continuity, traditions, and the passing down of values.
 Patrice Lacombe's (fr) The Paternal Farm (1846) is considered the first of this type of novel.
 The most popular example is Maria Chapdelaine by Louis Hémon, which was widely translated and became well-known across Canada during the early 20th century.
 Trente arpents (1938) by Ringuet is another notable example.

 The roman du terroir more or less disappeared during the 1940s, when novels about urban life became widely read, such as those by Gabrielle Roy and André Langevin (fr); Germaine Guèvremont is generally considered to be the last influential writer of romans du terroir during this period of transition.

 Anti-terroir

 Traces of the influence of the roman du terroir can be found in Québécois literature and culture today, sometimes nostalgic.

 At the same time, many novels are written in reaction against the roman du terroir style, maintaining the rural setting but exposing the sordid side of life in the countryside that was often culturally and economically impoverished.

-Among the "anti-terroirs" are Un Homme et son péché by Claude-Henri Grignon, La Scouine by Albert Laberge (fr) and Une saison dans la vie d'Emmanuel by Marie-Claire Blais.
+Among the "anti-terroirs" are Un Homme et son péché by Claude-Henri Grignon, La Scouine by Albert Laberge and Une saison dans la vie d'Emmanuel by Marie-Claire Blais.
 The novel Marie Calumet (fr), by Rodolphe Girard (fr), while sometimes being considered a typical example of the roman du terroir, also possesses some characteristics of the "anti-terroir".
 In effect, Girard lightly mocks the clergy in the novel.